ADMIRAL (RET.) CHRIS BARRIE, AC

 Since retiring, Admiral Barrie has worked on strategic leadership issues as consultant, teacher and mentor at Oxford University, the National Defence University in Washington DC, and at the Australian National University.

-Daniel Liddell is the Head of Business Resilience for the Commonwealth Bank of Australia, with responsibility for group-level crisis management and business continuity within Australia’s largest financial institution and it’s entities in Asia, Europe, North America and New Zealand.
+Daniel Liddell is the General Manager Group Business Resilience for the Commonwealth Bank of Australia, with responsibility for group-level crisis management and business continuity within Australia’s largest financial institution and it’s entities in Asia, Europe, North America and New Zealand.
 He has held similar roles at Origin Energy and Qantas Airlines, with 12 years practical experience in planning for, and responding to large scale crisis events impacting corporate entities including natural disasters, IT outages, terrorist attacks, cyber-security and privacy issues.
 Prior to these roles, Daniel graduated from the Australian Defence Force Academy and the Royal Military College and served as an Australian Army Intelligence officer.

 PROF. RICHARD ROWE, PSM